MuaathSlamong-alt/Digital_Portfolio/DigitalPortfolio.md

 **S**: I needed clarity on which technical and interpersonal skills I had developed.
 **T**: I reviewed my experiences and identified key skills from projects.
 **A**: I documented and evaluated the skills used in different tasks and scenarios.
-**R**: I recognized strengths in communication, analytical thinking, and proficiency in Python.
+**R**: I recognized strengths in communication, analytical thinking, and proficiency in Web and Mobile design.

 ---